tari-project/tari/RFC/src/Glossary.md

 ## Block Header
 [block header]: #block-header "A collection of information validating the information within a [block]"

-A collection of information validating the information within a [block].
+A data structure that validates the information contained in a [block].

 ## Block reward
 [block reward]: #block-reward "The amount of Tari created in every block"